 This award is given in recognition of distinguished early career contributions to the practice of industrial and organizational psychology.

-Eligible nominees must have defended their dissertation no earlier than 10 years prior to June 30 of the current year.
+- Eligible nominees must have defended their dissertation no earlier than 2007.

 Criteria for the Award

 Nominators and endorsers shall address the nominee’s contribution(s) to the practice of I-O psychology.
 Nominees will be evaluated on the following criteria:

 - Breadth or depth of impact of the nominee’s contributions to people at work, organizations, and/or the practice of I-O psychology.
 Breadth of impact could be demonstrated by evidence such as adoption of the practice, procedure, or method by individuals, organization(s) or other I-O psychologists.
 Depth of impact could be demonstrated by evidence of having produced transformational change within an organization.
 (A record of publications and presentations about the practice, procedure, or method while commendable is insufficient.)

 - Extent to which nominee’s approaches are grounded in sound psychological research, i.e., are evidence based.

 - The status of the nominee as a practitioner vis-à-vis other prominent early career practitioners in the field of I-O psychology.

 - Extent to which contribution goes beyond nominee’s own employing organization and/or client base.
 Contributions to the larger practice of I-O psychology may include the sharing of knowledge through conference presentations, articles, and service involvement.